Becoming a Counseling Major? Here’s what you need to know:

 - Rehab counselor – Rehab facilities offer many opportunities for jobs with a counseling degree.
 Some rehab counselors only work with clients at the facility, while others follow clients through their sober living and aftercare plans.

 - School counselor – One of the most common degree in counseling jobs, many school counselor positions require at least a master’s degree and state licensure.
+School counselors are in high demand post-pandemic.

 - Human resources professional – HR doesn’t necessarily fit into the category of counseling jobs with a bachelor’s degree, but many people who earn their counseling degree find success in human resources.